telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/xlsx-and-docx-export.md

 Both **xlsx** and **docx** support exporting of images.
 The images are included automatically in the exported document and you do not have to set any specific property.
 Keep in mind images with an **absolute** or **relative** path are supported, but binary images are not.

+## Generate Export Output

+RadGrid provides a convenient way to extract the XLSX output as a string without actually exporting - this is done via the `GenerateXlsxOutput()` method.

+This can be used to get the content out of multiple grids simultaneously, then modify or save it.
+You can check the [Export Multiple Grids](https://demos.telerik.com/aspnet-ajax/grid/examples/functionality/exporting/excel-export-multiple-grids/defaultcs.aspx?product=grid) live demo which demonstrates a practical implementation.

+**If you are not actually exporting** at the end of the logic and the Response is not cleared, the state of the grids may change.
+This is especially true when the `IgnorePaging` and `HideStructureColumns` exporting properties are enabled.
+To return the original state, you can set `AllowPaging` to true then call `Rebind()` to the grid instance.
+Alternatively, you can try using the `Response.Redirect(Request.RawUrl);` approach.

 ## Limitations

 * No hierarchy support